vikm2o/tt-scale-flux/README.md

 **Updates**

+🔥 27/02/2025: [MaximClouser](https://github.com/MaximClouser) implemented a ComfyUI node for inference-time
+scaling in [this repo](https://github.com/YRIKKA/ComfyUI-InferenceTimeScaling).
+Check it out!

 🔥 16/02/2025: Support for batched image generation has been added [in this PR](https://github.com/sayakpaul/tt-scale-flux/pull/9).
 It speeds up the total time but consumes more memory.

 🔥 15/02/2025: Support for structured generation with Qwen2.5 has been added (using `outlines` and `pydantic`) in [this PR](https://github.com/sayakpaul/tt-scale-flux/pull/6).